MicrosoftDocs/memdocs/memdocs/configmgr/core/clients/manage/cmg/setup-cloud-management-gateway.md

     1. **Enforce TLS 1.2**: Enable this option to require the Azure cloud service VM to use the TLS 1.2 encryption protocol.
 It doesn't apply to any on-premises Configuration Manager site servers or clients.
 For more information on TLS 1.2, see [How to enable TLS 1.2](../../../plan-design/security/enable-tls-1-2.md).<!-- SCCMDocs-pr#4021 -->

     1. By default, the wizard enables the option to **Allow CMG to function as a cloud distribution point and serve content from Azure storage**.
 A CMG can also serve content to clients.
-This functionality reduces the required certificates and cost of Azure VMs.
-When you enable this option, you don't need to also deploy a cloud distribution point.

 1. Next is the **Alerts** page of the wizard.
 To monitor CMG traffic with a 14-day threshold, enable the threshold alert.
 Then specify the threshold, and the percentage at which to raise the different alert levels.
 Choose **Next** when you're done.

 1. Review the settings, and complete the wizard.

 Configuration Manager starts to set up the service.
-After you close the wizard, it takes 5 to 15 minutes to completely provision the service in Azure.
+The amount of time it takes to completely provision the service in Azure is dependent upon the settings that you specified.
 To determine when the service is ready, view the **Status** column for the new CMG.

-> [!NOTE]
-> To troubleshoot CMG deployments, use **CloudMgr.log** and **CMGSetup.log**.
+To troubleshoot CMG deployments, use **CloudMgr.log** and **CMGSetup.log**.
 For more information, see [Log files](../../../plan-design/hierarchy/log-files.md#cloud-management-gateway).

 > [!TIP]
 > Starting in version 2010, you can also use the PowerShell cmdlet **New-CMCloudManagementGateway** for this process.<!--6978300--> Optionally use this cmdlet to create the CMG service.
 While it was available in earlier versions, version 2010 includes significant improvements to this cmdlet.
 For more information, see [New-CMCloudManagementGateway](/powershell/module/configurationmanager/New-CMCloudManagementGateway).